Frequently Asked Questions

 Commons Housing for Sophomores

-The Commons Transfer process will open on June 4, and applications are due June 11.
+The Commons Transfer process will open on April 1, and applications are due April 15.
 If you are interested in living in a commons building other than your own OR with students currently living in another commons, you will be required to request a transfer.

 - Ciccone Commons: Curtis Hall, Drake Hall, and 102 Broad Street

 Announcement of Housing Selection Times

 Students who have already been assigned housing through a previous housing placement process (e.g. housing adjustment, theme and interest housing, etc. ) will not receive housing selection times.
 Their current housing assignment is final.